HemilTheRebel/stfu/Readme.md

 # Installing

-Just copy and paste strous.h in your test folder
+Just copy and paste stfu.h in your test folder

 # Note